8. Communicating information and guidance

 - who don’t have English as a first language

 Decide how you can reinforce information.
-Some people need to hear something more than once for it to sink in.
+You may need to explain something more than once for the information to sink in.

 - repeat and reinforce information